telerik/blazor-docs/components/dropzone/overview.md

 ## Integration with the Upload and FileSelect

-You can integrate the DropZone both with the [FileSelect]({%slug fileselect-overview%}) or [Upload]({%slug upload-overview%}) components, which will allow users to drop files and automatically select or upload them.
-[Read more about connecting the DropZone with the FileSelect or Upload...]({%slug dropzone-integration%})
+You can integrate the DropZone with both the [FileSelect]({%slug fileselect-overview%}) or [Upload]({%slug upload-overview%}) components.
+This will allow users to drop files and automatically select or upload them.

+The connection is achieved by simply matching the value of the DropZone `Id` parameter with the `DropZoneId` parameter of the FileSelect or the Upload component.

+Once the user drops a file in the external DropZone, the file is automatically sent to the connected FileSelect/Upload.
+This action effectively raises the `OnSelect` event of the [FileSelect]({%slug fileselect-events%}#onselect) or [Upload]({%slug upload-events%}#onselect).
+You can handle that to perform further actions with the dropped file(s).

 ## Template